-Michelangelo – who was commissioned by the Church to make so much art, sculpture and architecture, including the Sistine Chapel – was gay, as was Leonardo Da Vinci, who painted the Last Supper in Milan.
-Despite all the Papal commissions, he was an atheist, and a bastard.
+Michelangelo - who was commissioned by the Church to make so much art, sculpture and architecture, including the Sistine Chapel - was gay, as was Leonardo da Vinci, who painted the Last Supper in Milan.
+Despite all the Papal commissions, da Vinci was an atheist, and a bastard.
 The church was more flexible then than in the 20th Century.
-We now have a cool and progressive Pope, but this is something unusual in the history of the criminals and greedy merchants who often occupied this job.
+We now have a cool and progressive Pope, but this is something unusual in the history of the criminals and greedy merchants who often occupied the job.

 Some of the chosen churches remain a secret, but we will be visiting the Kirche Zur Heiligsten Dreifaltigkeit (Liesing), Steinhof (Penzing), Christus Hoffnung der Welt (Donaustadt), Heiligen Nikolaus (Landstrasse) and three more.
 If some of these names seem unfamiliar, that's because so many churches are named not for their saints but prominent figures in their construction (Lueger, Wotruba, Wagner).